Christian psychology: John Locke

-One of his major contributions to psychology, was his theory of mind, in which this becomes the precursor to explaining the idea of identity and the self.
+One of his major contributions to psychology was his theory of mind, in which this becomes the precursor to explaining the relationship between identity and the acquisition of knowledge.
+Locke claims the mind has innate capabilities that are responsible for translating knowledge into complex thoughts and correlations between ideas.
+For example, his theory offers an explanation of why some people equip themselves with the teachings of the Christian religion, and why others do not, even though they receive an identical indoctrination of Christianity.

 Gottfried Leibniz

 Gottfried Wilhelm Leibniz, was a Lutheran philosopher, who unlike Locke, believed that there are some religious ideas that stand on their own as being irrefutable and incontrovertible.

 With this in mind, most of his philosophical ideas, including the ones that aided to the foundation of psychological concepts, were hoped to be nonintrusive to the Christian-based beliefs in Europe and also be used unified the division between the Christian denomination.
 As a major contribution to psychology, Leibniz made a distinction between conscious and unconscious states that Freud and other successors would further expand upon centuries later.

 Søren Kierkegaard

-Søren Kierkegaard (b.
-1813, d. – 1855) was a philosopher who contributed profound theoretical psychological works.
+Søren Kierkegaard (1813–1855) was a philosopher who contributed profound theoretical psychological works.
 Over the course of a decade he described the nature of personhood, sin, anxiety, the unconscious (before Freud), subjectivity, human development, and spiritual development from a Christian perspective.
-Kierkegaard is considered a “father” to therapeutic psychology.
-Podmore writes that, "The Sickness unto Death (1849) as an attempt to resolve the sinful ‘self’ by integrating a psychological perspective on despair with a theology of the forgiveness of sins."
-Julia Watkin (1998) stated that “It is highly likely that, but for the fact of his writing in a minority language, he would have been hailed, long before the advent of Freud, as a founder of an important depth psychology.”
+Kierkegaard is considered a "father" to therapeutic psychology.
+Podmore writes that, "The Sickness unto Death (1849) as an attempt to resolve the sinful 'self' by integrating a psychological perspective on despair with a theology of the forgiveness of sins."
+Julia Watkin (1998) stated that "It is highly likely that, but for the fact of his writing in a minority language, he would have been hailed, long before the advent of Freud, as a founder of an important depth psychology."
 Erikson, who studied under Anna Freud, went further saying Kierkegaard, not Sigmund Freud, was the first genuine psychoanalyst.
-Charles Carr (1973) said the “penetrating quality of Kierkegaard’s insights into guilt, dread, sin, and despair also render him worthy of recognition as the father of modern therapeutic psychology.”
+Charles Carr (1973) said the "penetrating quality of Kierkegaard's insights into guilt, dread, sin, and despair also render him worthy of recognition as the father of modern therapeutic psychology."